Old Bailey Solicitors

 Grievous Bodily Harm (GBH) is a serious criminal offence which varies in severity depending on the way in which it is charged and may be tried in either the Magistrates’ Court or Crown Court.
 A conviction for GBH could result in a substantial custodial sentence.
 However, the outcome can vary significantly depending on the level of charge, the circumstances of the alleged offending, the circumstances of the alleged offender, and the quality of their legal representation.
-If you are under investigation or facing a prosecution for GBH, or any violent offence, contact Old Bailey Solicitors to obtain the quality legal representation required to give you the best chance of success.
+If you are under investigation or facing a prosecution for GBH, or any violent offence, contact Old Bailey Solicitors to obtain quality legal representation from one of our specialist GBH Solicitors to give you the best chance of success.

 Our team is made up of highly skilled and highly qualified fee-earners and support staff, who are all committed to providing comprehensive defence services to individuals facing GBH and other violent offences.
 We will work diligently to defend your interests and strive for the best possible outcome for your case.